ElkeDeZitter/Xtrapol8/README.md

 <br />
   <p left="center">
     New in version 1.2.0:<br />
-    untreated extrapolated electron density maps ("keep_no_fill") are now automatically added to the output, allowing easy comparison of negative_and_missing strategies.
+    Untreated extrapolated electron density maps ("keep_no_fill") are now automatically added to the output, allowing easy comparison of negative_and_missing strategies. <br />
     See release notes and manual for more info and other new features.
   </p>
 <p align="center">
   <a href="https://github.com/ElkeDeZitter/Xtrapol8">